mochajs/mocha/docs/_includes/supporters.md

 Use Mocha at Work?
 Ask your manager or marketing team if they'd help [support](https://opencollective.com/mochajs#support) our project.
 Your company's logo will also be displayed on [npmjs.com](http://npmjs.com/package/mocha) and our [GitHub repository](https://github.com/mochajs/mocha#sponsors).

 <ul class="image-list" id="sponsors">
-{%- for supporter in supporters.sponsors -%}
+{%- for supporter in supporters.sponsor -%}
   <li>
     {%- if supporter.website -%}
     <a href="{{ supporter.website }}" target="_blank" rel="noopener">